vorburger/vorburger.ch-Notes/linux/silverblue.md

     ● fedora:fedora/36/x86_64/silverblue
                       Version: 36.1.5 (2022-05-04T18:42:06Z)

 But beware that that _Warning_ on top means that `install` won't work!
+The following workaround did the trick for me:

+    find /boot/efi -exec touch '{}' ';'
+    sudo ostree admin finalize-staged
+    systemctl reboot

-This is a known bug:
+_This has to be re-run after EVERY `rpm-ostree install`, BEFORE the next reboot!_ This is a known bug:

 * https://github.com/coreos/rpm-ostree/issues/3925
 * https://bugzilla.redhat.com/show_bug.cgi?id=2096192